 - One for Ryan Reynolds: Taking a bunch of kids dressed as the X-Men trick-or-treating while dressed in a Deadpool costume he swiped from the set.◊

-- Ryan Reynolds stole his Deadpool suit.
+- You read that right: he stole his Deadpool suit.
 After filming wrapped up he simply walked off set in full costume and when a costume assistant asked if he wanted to change first he simply said, "Try and take it from me."

 - The film getting Certified Fresh at 84% by Rotten Tomatoes.
 Given how much it took to get this movie together, which had been a passion project of Reynolds for years, and which looked dead after the flop of Green Lantern, seeing the Merc With a Mouth's big screen debut getting this much critical praise out of the gate is nothing short of astounding.